ksj7924/CLBCat/README.md

 orcid:
     https://orcid.org/0000-0002-9071-5469

-  In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs;
+Note:

-and these transitional blazars, or  the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
+    In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs; and these transitional blazars, or the possible transitional blazars between the standard FSRQs and BL Lac types (EW-based classification);
     even also including the red or blue (quasars) blazars.

 Note: